chef/chef-web-docs/chef_master/source/config_rb_delivery_optional_settings.rst

    Default value: ``"/var/opt/delivery/delivery/etc"``.

 ``delivery['git_repo_template']``
-   Where to look for the delivery git repo template must remain consistent with where omnibus-delivery's 'delivery' software definition puts it.
+   Where to look for the delivery git repo template must remain consistent with where Chef-delivery's 'delivery' software definition puts it.
 Default value:

    .. code-block:: ruby